RishabhK200/TetraPlay/README.md

 # TetraPlay

 Welcome to TetraPlay!
-This project is a simple implementation of the classic game Tetris using Html,CSS,Javascript.
+This project is a simple implementation of the classic game Tetris using Html, CSS and Javascript.
 It offers an enjoyable gaming experience with colorful blocks, intuitive controls, and a scoring system.

 ![front-teris](https://github.com/RishabhK200/TetraPlay/assets/72266058/e29d2882-cdb8-469d-bd80-8edc27e2a44c)